JaskiratSudan/Exoplanet_Detection/README.md

 - Astrometry: The orbit of a planet can cause a star to wobble around in space in relation to nearby stars in the sky.

 I have used Transit method for now, but will add different methods in the future.

+You can use my notebook to analyse different stars and detect exoplanets.